Barttelot baronets: History

 The Baronetage was created on 14 June 1875 for the Conservative politician Walter Barttelot.
 The family surname is pronounced "Bartlot".
-The Barttelot family is the oldest gentry family in Sussex and has been seated at the manor of Stopham since 1379, which they inherited on marriage to the heiress of the de Stopham family, where they had a residence at "La Ford", situated by the ancient crossing point of the River Arun, where they built the surviving bridge the tolls of which they controlled for many centuries.
+The Barttelot family claims to be the oldest gentry family in Sussex and has been seated at the manor of Stopham since 1379, which they inherited on marriage to the heiress of the de Stopham family, where they had a residence at "La Ford", situated by the ancient crossing point of the River Arun, where they built the surviving bridge the tolls of which they controlled for many centuries.

 The parish church has a large collection of heraldic brasses and stained glass windows of the Barttelot family.
 The 2nd Baronet was killed in action during the Boer War, the 3rd Baronet in WW I and the 4th Baronet in WW II.
 The title is now held by Colonel Sir Brian Barttelot, 5th Baronet (born 1941), OBE DL, great-great-grandson of the 1st Baronet (the title having descended in the direct line) who succeeded his father in 1944.
 He is a Colonel in the Coldstream Guards and a vice-president of the Standing Council of the Baronetage.

 The family residence is Stopham Park, near Pulborough, West Sussex, built on the family's estate in 1958 by the widow of the 4th Baronet as a smaller residence, having given up occupancy of the family's historic seat of Stopham House, converted to 11 flats.